 The deep linking enhancement is the result of user feedback that we received through the Congress.gov user feedback survey.
 If you have enhancements you would like to see included in Congress.gov, please fill out our survey.

-In response to the outbreak of a novel coronavirus (2019-nCoV) first identified in Wuhan, Hubei Province, China has escalated measures to control the spread of the deadly virus, including locking down Wuhan and other cities in the province starting January 23, 2019.
-This followed an announcement issued by China’s National Health Commission (NHC) on January 20, […]
+This blog post is part of our Frequently Asked Legal Questions series.
+In response to the outbreak of a novel coronavirus (2019-nCoV) first identified in Wuhan, Hubei Province, China has escalated measures to control the spread of the deadly virus, including locking down Wuhan and other cities in the province starting January 23, 2020.
+This followed an announcement […]

 Today, January 29, marks the 101st anniversary of the certification by Acting Secretary of State Frank Polk of the ratification by three-quarters of the states of the proposed 18th Amendment to the Constitution of the United States of America, which prohibited in the United States ”the manufacture, sale or transportation of intoxicating liquors.”
 The adoption of […]